deel-ai/lipdp/README.md

 DP ML.
 Indeed, by theoretically bounding the value of the sensitivity of our 1-Lipschitz layers, we can directly calibrate a batchwise noising of the gradients to guarantee (epsilon,delta)-DP.

-Therefore, the computation time is heavily reduced and the results on the MNIST and CIFAR10 datasets are the following :
+To find out more information about this method and the framework please refer to our [pre-print](https://arxiv.org/abs/2305.16202).

+This framework allows for fast and intuitive training of differentially private networks.
+To test our methods on the MNIST and CIFAR10 datasets, please refer to the tutorials folder of the repository.

 # Status of the repository :

-- ci tests to develop.
-- sensitivity.py to debug.
+- Compatibility issues to address.
-- requirements.txt tested on my machine, still to check by someone else.

 # Deel library repository template